shivashant25/Sentinel-with-XDR/labguide/part-01/lab06.md

    ![Picture 1](../media/Sentinel_course_6_dataconnectors_1.png)

-1. Now you need to click on install the conenctor of Microsoft Defender for Cloud to get the logs into the Sentinel
+1. Now you need to click on install both the conenctor of Microsoft Defender for Cloud and Microsoft 365 Defender to get the logs into the Sentinel

    ![Picture 1](../media/Sentinel_Install_Defender_Connector_2.png)